Pachmarhi: PanarPani

-Panarpani has a natural freshwater lake with forest around.
+Panarpani has a natural freshwater lake with forest around it.

 Sangam

 This is a conflux of mountain streams behind Dhupgarh.
 The water in these streams is crystal clear in all seasons except of course autumn.

 Jatashankar and Mahadev caves

 These are mountain caves with fresh water dripping from them.
-One can witness ecosystem at work out here with mountains feeding the streams with fresh water, the water that they soak-in during autumn.
+Mountains feed the streams with fresh water, that they soak in during autumn.
 As the name suggests, these caves and many others are the abode of lord Siva.